-Let me help your recruiters write better copy.
+Let me help your people write better copy.

 All too often these days, I see badly written online job ads littered with spelling mistakes and grammatical errors, not to mention dull cut & pasted bullet points.
 But, it needn't be the case.
-For the sake of investing a little time and money in your consultants' futures, you'll not only have happier, better informed people putting out punchier messages, you'll give your business the edge over your competitors and, who knows, maybe impress one or two potential clients who see your new and improved job ads appearing online along the way.
+For the sake of investing a little time and money, you'll not only have happier, better informed people putting out punchier messages, you'll give your business the edge over your competitors and, who knows, maybe along the way impress one or two potential employees of the future who see your new and improved job ads appearing and, as a result, keep their eye out for suitable vacancies in the future.

 |